 At this point, there is a reasonable chance that Cindy will be dead.
 If she's not, finish her off, and you'll have to kill Sandy again (Lit-3 and either Virus or a dagger or two).

-Either way, at this point, Yang and Cecil should work on taking themselves out, while Tellah casts Virus on Sandy twice.
-Make sure he doesn't cast it the second time until Cecil and Yang are dead.
+Either way, at this point, Yang and Cecil should work on taking themselves out, while Tellah casts Virus on Mindy twice.
+Make sure he doesn't cast it the second time until Yang and Cecil are dead.

 If Tellah needs more MP, he can use Psych on Mindy.